DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

 ### 5. Convert aperture area to realized gain and plot both — `plot.py`
 Imports the `.csv` file for the aperture area, corrects the aperture area, and then plots both the aperture area and realized gain.
--Only the 50-ohm load SPICE port is of interest, so only its value is corrected in the `plot.py` script.
+- Only the 50-ohm load SPICE port is of interest, so only its value is corrected in the `plot.py` script.
 <p align="center">
   <img src="./Realized gain comparison.png" alt="Model G" width="49%" />
   <img src="./Aperture area comparison.png" alt="Model A" width="49%" />